SHARE THIS

 First, of course, is that times are changing, and retirement doesn’t always look the same way it used to.
 We have a much longer life expectancy these days, requiring retirees to budget for many more years without employment income.
 Many seniors are close to exhausting their retirement savings, and life insurance can provide some insulation in this scenario.
 Your life insurance may offer accelerated benefits in the event of terminal illness, and you may be able to borrow against the cash value of the policy if in need of funds.
 Seniors may also consider selling their life insurance policy, though they will never receive the amount of the death benefit itself when they do.

 Seniors are also increasingly taking on dependents as they help to raise their grandchildren and assist their adult children with an ever-increasing cost of living.
-When we still have financial dependents in our later years, i
+When we still have financial dependents in our later years, it means we have to think about what happens to them in the event we pass on.
+Life insurance provides us with the ability to leave them with financial stability.

 An increasing number of seniors are also carrying mortgage debt into their retirement years as well.
 The increasing cost of living sparked a spike in using equity to pay off debt and make ends meet.
 Our adult children are finding it increasingly difficult to pay for their own housing and continue to live at home, which means that when we pass, we need to ensure that the mortgage is taken care of.